gmc-code/PC-Python/docs/turtle/turtle_dots.rst

                 .. tab-item:: Ans

-                    | Completed code to draw 6 circles around a central circle, with all circles the same size.
+                    | Completed code to draw 6 dots around a central dots, with all dots the same size.

                     .. code-block:: python